Getting Started

 server/_build/prod/

-Run SvelteKit prebuild (
+Run client prebuild (

-npm run prebuildinclient/)- Cleanup tasks, linting, type checking
+npm run prebuildinclient/)- Wipes

-- Prepares for production build
+server/priv/static/app/ - Prepares for production build

-npm run buildinclient/)- SvelteKit adapter-static builds to
+npm run buildinclient/)- SvelteKit variants:

-- SvelteKit adapter-static builds to
+- SvelteKit variants:

 Final structure: